Internship Director/Business Faculty

-Work-based learning experiences can help you make career decisions, network with potential employers, select courses of study, and develop job skills relevant to future employment.
-Through Southwestern Michigan College’s internship programs, students will gain “real world” experience.
+Work-based learning can be in the form of internships or apprenticeships.
+They can help you make career decisions, network with potential employers, select courses of study, and develop job skills relevant to future employment.

 Internships are required for most SMC degree programs.
 These are beneficial in that they allow the student to apply the knowledge they learned in the classroom to a real job and gain work experience.
 Internships can be paid or unpaid depending on the employer.